tommcfarlin/WordPress-Settings-Sandbox/README.md

 * Feel free to submit any pull requests, though I'll likely decline them - this theme is closely aligned with content in [this series](http://wp.tutsplus.com/series/the-complete-guide-to-the-wordpress-settings-api/) and is likely written as-is for a specific reason.

 ## Changelog

+_1.0 (May 11, 2012)_

+* Updating the README
+* Linking to the final two articles
+* Tagging the example code as final since the series has completed

 _0.7 (April 20, 2012)_